+Fieldtrips are an extension of classroom learning and are NOT MEANT TO BE FAMILY OUTINGS; grandparents, siblings or other family members are not permitted to attend fieldtrips.
 All drivers must fill out and have on file in the office the Vehicle Usage Form, proof of insurance, and a current DMV printout for field trips.
 By law, this form must be updated at the beginning of every school year, and all drivers and chaperones must have the approval of the Head of School.
-All parents chaperoning overnight fieldtrips need to have a Livescan on file with the office.
-The Livescan Paperwork can be picked up in the office and is done at the Roseville Police Department.
+All parents chaperoning fieldtrips need to have a Livescan on file with the office.
+The Livescan Paperwork can be picked up in the office and can be done at the Roseville Police Department.
+The results of Livescan must be available for St. Albans before a volunteer can be eligible to accompany the field trip.